What is Crestodina’s Content Chemistry?

 My action: My weekly blog posts have been sent out via Google tools.
 It’s time to explore monthly e-mail campaigns to aggregate relevant content for targeted audiences.
 Andy also recommends to mail content directly to specific contacts.
 They don’t need to be subscribed to my e-mail list.
 Source individuals who could be a prospect, such as a journalist or an industry thought-leader, and share relevant, high-value content along with a personal note.
 Great suggestion!

 I love the Content Periodical Table that Andy created to illustrate the various different formats of content with ideal length (word accounts or length of videos).
 It’s easy to understand and catchy!

 You can easily repurpose a presentation into a podcast or a webinar.
 Several blog posts can be aggregated into a short e-Book.
 A white paper can be broken down into multiple tweets.
 I stressed a similar point of view for a previous speech of mine, “Think Big, Distribute Small”→ Create content within content!

 My action: Even though I agree with him wholeheartedly, as a one-woman show, it’s very time consuming and expensive to create multiple different formats of content on the same topic.
 I will put this recommendation on hold and continue to focus on blog writing and speaking engagements.

 This book is full of tips on improving content writing and promotion, but light on the specifics of content measurements.
 Overall, I still enjoyed the book very much.
 It was a wonderful read on a sunny afternoon in a local Portland coffee shop.
-You can learn more about Andy on his blog on Orbit Media.
+You can learn more about Andy and Crestodina’s Content Chemistry on his blog on Orbit Media.